It Only Costs $25

 But that’s not true.

-Even just a single tax-deductible donation of $50 helps up to 5 kilometers of Canada’s coast.
+Even just a single tax-deductible donation of $50 helps us clean up 2 kilometers of Canada’s coast.
 We’re able to exponentially multiply your donation because we facilitate community events where volunteers do the physical cleanup.

 - Trucks to cart the waste